PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 pass order, and observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal-SiNet HardSwish-SE result characterization checkpoint

+The HardSwish-SE layout owner has exactly two production forms.
+The later absolute-terminal form already captures a starting tensor count and merges the owner's unchanged one-counter dictionary with an exact net `pruned_unused_tensors` count.
+The earlier call immediately after terminal SiNet recovery still discards its raw result.
+Because the owner invokes unused-tensor pruning unconditionally, zero rewrites can coexist with cleanup mutation.

+A strict expected-failure contract now freezes the wrapper and one-key schema, unconditional cleanup, exact two-call count, existing prune-aware late form, model-only arguments, and terminal-SiNet/dequant-HardSigmoid boundaries.
+It selects `_terminal_sinet_hardswish_se_stats` for assignment-only retention of the earlier raw dictionary and requires the result to remain unconsumed.

+The focused wrapper/owner, both production forms, adjacent SiNet/dequant and late-hard-activation orchestration, architecture, and pass-efficiency gate is `323 passed, 1 xfailed in 17.83s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is the selected earlier result assignment; production is unchanged at this checkpoint.

+At implementation, replace only the discarded earlier call with the selected assignment.
+Update only the boundary contracts made stale by that assignment, then run focused and branch-changed broad gates sequentially.
+Do not use the raw zero counter as a stability guard.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the